Wes1262/RetroNews/readme.md

 > Example: `./archive/anandtech.com/2002-07-19-ATI-`...`-promised/screenshots/2.txt`<br>
 > Example: `./archive/anandtech.com/2002-07-19-ATI-`...`-promised/screenshots/3.htm`<br>

+### 10. Archive the images and other small attachments

+Download the images from the original site and save them to the `attachments` folder.
+To name such files, use the same pattern previously used to _pathify_ the document title.
+Use names that make sense, and that are easily searchable.

+> Example: `./archive/`...`/attachments/Radeon-9700-Pro-box.jpg`

+Similarly, you may also include other attachments such as _PDF_ files.

+> Example: `./archive/`...`/attachments/Samsung-K4D26323RA.pdf`

+### 11. Archive binaries and other large files

+Using the same pattern for filenames, you may also archive medium-sized files using _Git LFS_, which is enabled (as per `.gitattributes`) for the following extensions: `exe`, `zip`, `rar`, `tar.gz`, `msi`.

 <!--------------------------------------------------------------------------------------------------------------------->

 ### 10. Optionally convert the document to _Markdown_

-The screenshots are the most important thing, but a _Markdown_ version of the contents is highly appreciated, as it is much more pleasant to read.
+Converting the page to _Markdown_ is optional but highly appreciated.
 Copy the following _Markdown_ structure to the `readme.md` file and edit it as explained.
 Keep everything original; do not translate the text to english, do not remove any typos, do not improve grammar or punctuation.
 If you feel an improved version of the text is absolutely required for the document to be useful, you can create a _corrected copy_, which is explained later in this guide.

-**This file must have hard line wraps at 120 characters.**
+**This file (and all the other _Markdown_ derivatives) must have hard line wraps at 120 characters.**

 ```md
 # Article or guide title using the original language and formatting